The Institute

-We see the wildlife economy as a means to attain the vision of the 2030 Agenda for Sustainable Development:
+We see wildlife economies as a means to attain the vision of the 2030 Agenda for Sustainable Development:

 Goal B. Biodiversity is sustainably used and managed and nature’s contributions to people… are valued, maintained, and enhanced…